Pinterest

 What To Serve With Pork Hocks – Top 10 German Side Dishes For Hocks

+Pork hocks are originally from southern Germany, but their popularity spread quickly, beyond borders.
 When you order pork hocks in southern Germany, the serving size of the meat is massive!
-Especially if you're going near Oktoberfest time, so bring your appetite with you everywhere you go.
+Especially if you're going near Oktoberfest.
+So bring your appetite with you everywhere you go!

 Let's kick off our Top 10 German Traditional Side Dishes to serve with pork hocks by starting with...